heptarch/heptarch.github.io/drafts/demon.md

 He looks about to ensure he has been understood.
 "Let us start with the definition of temperature..."

-After the lecture and its attendant half-hour of questioning is finished, Foster is packing his valise when a young girl approaches.
+After the lecture is finished, Foster is packing his valise when a young girl approaches.
 Is she lost?
 She does not look lost.
 "Professor Foster, I wonder if I might have a moment of your time."